-I began reading about Buddhism and its three main branches of traditions and the many lineages and schools of thought within each, when I was only a teenager.
+I began studying Buddhism, its three main schools, and the many traditions and lineages within each, when I was only a teenager.
 Though all descend from the teachings of the first Buddha, who was born Siddhartha Gautama, the lineages of traditions in our world today are quite different from one another.

 The oldest and the smallest of the main branches of Buddhism, according to the population of adherents, is known as Theravada (pronounced Taar-Ravada), which means School of the Elders, and is mostly found in Thailand, Sri Lanka, and other parts of Southeast Asia.
 Theravada is mostly practiced through the monastic lifestyle as it is very orthodox in its tenets and beliefs.

 The largest and second oldest branch of Buddhism is known as Mahayana (pronounced My-E-Yawna), a word meaning the Great Vehicle, which refers to the particular method taught to adherents in their path to enlightenment.
 Though the highest populations of practitioners is in Asia, many people around the world practice this version of Buddhism through one of eight schools or lineages.

 The second largest and most esoteric is known as Vajrayana (Vatch-Ree-Yawna) and includes the well-known Tibetan Buddhist leader the 14th Dalai Lama.
 Vajrayana emerged from Mahayana sometime between the 3rd and 13th centuries, carrying along with it a worship of deities that are heavily influenced by ancient Indian beliefs.